zsiki/ls/doc/source/tutorial.rst

    *(16.)
 First select the type of calculation*

+Before starting the coordinate calculation the orientation angles must be set for known station.

 .. figure:: images/t014.png
    :scale: 80 %
    :align: center

    *(17.)
-By the orientation select the 10001 station point (the fielbook name and the id in fieldbook are shown in brackets)*
+Selecting station 10001*

+Let\'s start with station 10001.
+Select the point from the *Station (1)* list.
 In the *Station (1)* list the fielbook name and the id in fieldbook are shown in brackets.